6 Disabled Inventors You’ve Never Heard Of

 Promotion for the first wheelchair lift.
 Photo via braunability.com

-What else did they do?
 Braun’s work is in a class of its own, even among other disabled inventors, and his inventions have been widely recognized and celebrated.
 He received the Champion of Change honor by the White House in 2012 for his dedication to improving the lives of individuals with physical disabilities.
-The same year, he was inducted into the NMEDA Hall of Fame, and the Commission for the Handicapped and the Indiana State Board of Health recognized BraunAbility as Employer of the Year.
-Finally, Braun published an autobiography, “Rise Above: How One Man’s Search for Mobility Helped the World Get Moving,” and founded the Ralph Braun Foundation to help those with limited income afford the mobility equipment they need.
+Next, he was inducted into the NMEDA Hall of Fame, and the Commission for the Handicapped and the Indiana State Board of Health then recognized BraunAbility as Employer of the Year.

 Charles C. Price